 Related reading: 7 Online Marketing Tips For Your Small Business

-When you’ve trimmed the fat by cutting unnecessary expenses and keeping costs under check, sometimes the only way to further cut costs is to harness technology.
-Technology cuts business costs by allowing us to cheaply and easily outsource tasks we don’t have time or talent to take on, especially where hiring employees to do some of this work would be costly and impractical.
+Technology cuts business costs by allowing us to cheaply and easily manage tasks we don’t have time or budget to handle fulltime, especially where hiring employees to do some of this work would be costly and impractical.
 For HR and payroll software, there is Gpayroll, Talenox and HReasily to manage your HR needs more affordably and efficiently.
 As for accounting, Xero helps you manage invoicing and bookkeeping affordably for your small business.

 - Automate wherever possible.
 With the boom in SaaS tools there’s a way to automate at least the routine parts of nearly every business function.